'Just Write' - Martin Sykes speaks with Huw and Jan from The Creative Writing Group

 By Martin Sykes - Long Eaton & District Talking Newspaper

-The Long Eaton & District Talking Newspaper greatly values the support they receive from the creative writing group called Just Write that meets at the Elephant Rooms in Draycott.
-Martin Sykes of the Talking Newspaper met Huw Morgan (who leads the group) and key member Jan Croft to learn about the history and activity of this group.
+The Long Eaton & District Talking Newspaper greatly values the regular support we receive from the creative writing group called Just Write that meets at the Elephant Rooms in Draycott.
+Martin Sykes of the Long Eaton & District Talking Newspaper recently met with Huw Morgan and Jan Croft of the group to learn more about its history and activity of this group.

-It was originally used as a barn for agricultural purposes, and had been used as a dairy, a joiner’s workshop, coffin makers, an inn, and more recently the Beetroot Tree art gallery before it became the Elephant Rooms.
+It was originally used as a barn for agricultural use, but it had also been used as a dairy, a joiner’s workshop, coffin makers, an inn, and more recently the Beetroot Tree art gallery before it became the Elephant Rooms.

-Huw said that the group was started by a man named Patrick, and he was a member.
-When Patrick moved away, Huw was approached to continue the group which he did.
+Huw Morgan is the leader of Just Write, and he explained that the group was started by a man named Patrick and that Huw and Jan were a part of it.
+When Patrick moved up north in 2020, Huw was approached to continue the group, which he did.

-Huw is always amazed at the sheer talent of the group that produces a remarkable range of work, and that's what's so rewarding for members who grow by pushing the boundaries of what they thought they were capable of.
+Huw is always amazed at the sheer talent of the group.
+It's quite remarkable the range of work that people produce, and they surprise themselves, and that's what's so rewarding for members who grow and really push the boundaries of what they thought they were capable of doing.

-Huw worked in the creative arts and media business and often makes notes in a little book about things he’s heard on the radio or television or overheard that inspire him to create themes for the group.
+Huw has always been a creative person and when he was working, he worked in the creative arts and media business.
+When out and about, he often makes notes over the two weeks between sessions in a little book about things he’s heard on the radio or television or overheard, that inspire him to create themes for the group.

-Huw enjoys people watching and listening in many different places.
+Huw enjoys people watching and people listening in so many different places.
 Apparently, Agatha Christie used to do that a lot.
-She used to always have a little notebook and listened to conversations.
+She always had a little notebook to listen to and note down conversations and characters.

-Such is the attraction of Just Write that they currently have many members including someone from North Yorkshire who regularly joins them on-line.
+Such is the attraction of Just Write that they currently have ten members including someone from North Yorkshire who regularly joins them on-line.

 Your Views on Local News